ryangrayson1/DS2002-Project1/README.md

 - **(TBD)**

 ### Deliverable 1 - Design a dimensional data mart that represents a simple business process of your choosing
-Our team used the Employees Sample Database, along with Sample Sales Data & **(TBD)**, to design a dimensional data mart that reflects business opetations procedures.
+Our team used the Employees Sample Database, along with Sample Sales Data & **(TBD)**, to design a dimensional data mart that reflects business operations procedures.

 ### Deliverable 2 - Develop an ETL pipeline that extracts, transforms, and loads data into your data mart